t-monaghan/altar/README.md

 # **A**wtrix **L**istens **T**o **A**ltar **R**equests

+> [!WARNING]
+> This project is still a work in progress and is not yet ready for use.

 ## Summary

 Altar is a framework that allows developers to create custom Applications for the [Awtrix](https://blueforcer.github.io/awtrix3/#/) platform.
 It's aim is to provide a simple and intuitive manner to stand up a broker that can fetch data from various sources and display it on Awtrix supported devices.